 Upcoming features of the upgraded DaCast video player

-There are some great new features that are up-coming and will only be available with DaCast new video player.
+There are some great new features that are up-coming and will only be available with our new THEOplayer based video player.
 We’ll highlight two of them here.

 One example is chaptering.
 Chaptering allows you to section a long video into shorter chapters.
 Each chapter can be assigned a custom title.
 Mousing over the seekbar allows users to read the title of each chapter.
 This makes navigating content much easier for users.
 It’s an ideal solution for longer videos that otherwise contain undifferentiated content.